DTW-DanWard/PowerShell-Beautifier/README.md

 ## Formatting Matters

 Tabs or spaces; spaces or tabs?
 If spaces, how many?
 We sure do take whitespace seriously.
-But when writing 'commit-worthy' PowerShell code, there's more than just whitespace to think about.
+But when writing *commit-worthy* PowerShell code, there's more than just whitespace to think about.
 Shouldn't you use cmdlet names instead of aliases?
 And shouldn't you have correct casing for cmdlets, methods and types?
+Especially if you want to support PowerShell Core...?

 PowerShell Beautifier is a PowerShell command-line utility for cleaning and reformatting PowerShell script files, written in PowerShell.
 Sure, it will change all indentation to tabs or spaces for you - but it will do more than just that.
 A picture is worth 1KB words; here's a before/after showing all types of changes including spaces & tabs: